ivandroid/ionic-settings/README.md

 * including settings into a view or show them as modal
 * customizing of settings appearance (color, icons and button positions)
 * storage as app preferences using the above mentioned plugin, otherwise in `localStorage`
+* touch id support if the [plugin](https://github.com/leecrossley/cordova-plugin-touchid) is installed

 ## Usage
 1. Download the zip file including the plugin and an example app.